data-for-change/anyway/docs/CONTRIBUTING.md

 ## Contribution Tips

-**Remove Volunteering**
+**Remote Volunteering**

-On regular days, the team meets each Monday at Google Campus, Tel Aviv.
+On regular days, the team meets each Monday evening at Google Campus, Tel Aviv.
-However, during these days of covid-19 and post covid-19 - we're volunteering remotely and meet our teammates once a week via ZOOM.
+However, during these days of covid-19 - we're volunteering remotely and meet our teammates once a week via ZOOM.
-You are more than welcome to join us - [just email us first](mailto:anyway@anyway.co.il).
+You are more than welcome to join us - [email us](mailto:anyway@anyway.co.il).

 **Slack**